Lazy Luddite Log

 I rode my first bullet train the Monday we left Venice for La Spezia.
 It is a small port city on the west coast of Italy.
 We barely saw the city proper and only stood in its railway square and a street for bustops.
 We got taxi vans to Hotel Nella in the hilly Foca neighbourhood overlooking the city.
 It was a charmingly kitch hotel and - still tired - I stayed while the others went for a boat ride in the bay.
 Did I miss some things?
 Sure.
 But I experienced other things and at my own pace.
 All I did that evening was pop around the corner to the Hosteleria Bertolini for a lovely lone restaurant dinner.

-On the Tuesday we got a bus and train on the Cinque Terra line to the purpose of us staying in La Spezia.
+On the Tuesday we got a bus and train on the Cinque Terra line.
+This was the purpose of us staying in La Spezia.
 The Cinque Terra is an array of five coastal villages connected by rail and hillside walking tracks.
 The five are Riomaggiore, Manarola, Corniglia, Varnazza and Monterosso.
 We took the train to Corniglia - the only village to lack coastal frontage and be solely on a hill.
 The station is close to the shore however and to access the village we took a taxing zigzag of steps.
 This was our test - now we had to each decide to continue with our intended walk or turn back.
 I had misgivings but decided to stick with it.
-We visited cafes loos then started on the track to Corniglia.
+We visited cafe loos then started on the track to Corniglia.

 Only just walking between two villages was plenty for me.
 The views were stunning - yes - but I felt pushed to the limit.
 A hillside bar among the vineyards half-way along our track was most welcome.
 Eventually we walked down into Corniglia.
 These villages are lovely in the way they are traversed by steep back-switching lanes and stairs.
 From here we were free to do our own things.
 I stuck with an older couple and we decided to get the train to Monterosso - the village with the best beach.